 Click each of the tabs below to see examples of block layouts.

 Once you add an Image with Text block, you can change whether the image displays to the left or right of the text using the Layout dropdown menu.
 Recommended image sizes (desktop and mobile) are 1200 x 800px (landscape), 1200 x 1600px (portrait).
 Minimum pixel width should be 1000 px.
 Click Upload Image to open the file upload modal and upload your desired image.
-You can also set Image Alt Text here.
+You can also set Image Alt Text here, and specify a URL link for an image using Image Link to URL.
 You can adjust the content width of your images in the Design tab.

 Use the Heading Text and Text fields to edit the text that displays to whatever you'd like.